 When deciding the recommendations, NICE considered the benefits to other groups who need to regularly administer insulin, such as those with type 3c diabetes, and recognised there are likely benefits similar for people with type 1 but they were unable to make recommendations at this stage due to a lack of research evidence.

 We support research on technology to understand it’s impact for different groups of people in different settings.
-For example, earlier this year a world-first trial testing the use of closed loop systems for people with type 2 diabetes who use insulin reported increased time-in-range compared to injections, which helps to build our knowledge of how it can be used safely and effectively in this cohort.
+For example, in 2023 a world-first trial testing the use of closed loop systems for people with type 2 diabetes who use insulin reported increased time-in-range compared to injections, which helps to build our knowledge of how it can be used safely and effectively in this cohort.

 There is potential for people with other types of diabetes to be considered for the tech as more evidence becomes available and systems evolve, but this will take more time.